pan-narrans/Space-Invaders/Java Project/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
+- `res`: the folder to contain the program's ressources

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.